AppCron/ACInteractor/README.md

     }
 }
 ```
-When registering the **LoginInteractor** we use the custom **init** method a supply the matching implementations.
+When registering the **LoginInteractor** we use the custom **init** method to supply the matching implementations.
 At this point you can easily replace the concrete implementations of the Plugin and the Gateway with other implementations as long as they conform to the specified protocols.
-For example the **UserCoreDataEntityGateway** could be replaced with a **UserInMemoryGateway**.
+For example the **UserCoreDataEntityGateway** could be replaced with an **UserInMemoryGateway**.

 ### On the Execute Call
 ``` Swift